The White Arrivers

-While this hasn’t happened – pretty much all Pomaki I speak to call themselves Greeks – still a strange feeling of disassociation exists.
+While this hasn’t happened – pretty much all Pomaki I spoke to called themselves Greeks – still a strange feeling of disassociation exists.

 But not in the playground.

-A roughly half and half split between Greeks and Muslims see students shouting, switching, between Greek, Turkish and Pomaki.
-And the whole feeling is one of just great naturalness to it all.
+A roughly half and half split between Greeks and Muslims in Giristroula’s classes meant students were shouting, switching between Greek, Turkish and Pomaki.
+And the whole feeling was one of just a great naturalness to it all.

 Girls playing singing and skipping games in Turkish, then a dance in Greek.
 Boys playing football shouting to their cousins in Pomaki, then to their friends in Greek.
-It’s quite an incredible scene.
+It was quite an incredible scene.

-I am told the staff room is different though.
+I was told the staff room was different though.

 “I was never racist,” said one teacher to Giristroula “They’ve MADE me racist.”